r2dev2/svelte-template-hot/README.md

 This is a copy of official [Svelte template](https://github.com/sveltejs/template) with added HMR support.
 It lives at https://github.com/rixo/svelte-template-hot.

+This also packages a working eslint configuration and github deploy action (deploys to `gh-pages`).

 This template aims to remain as close to the official template as possible.
 Please refer to official docs for general usage.
 For HMR specific stuff, see bellow.

 **:warning: Experimental :warning:**